sogunwale/Visualize-data-in-Amazon-RDS-for-SQL-Server/README.md

-# Amazon QuickSight Data Analysis Project
+# Visualize Data in Amazon RDS for SQL Server Project

 Welcome to my Amazon QuickSight Data Analysis Project!
 This project is part of my portfolio as I apply for Business Analyst roles.
 It showcases my ability to create and visualize data using Amazon Relational Database Service (Amazon RDS) and Amazon QuickSight.
 Below, you'll find a detailed overview of the project, which demonstrates my skills in data analysis, visualization, and cloud-based business intelligence.